 Melt butter in the microwave for 30-45 seconds on high power, until just melted.
 Remove from microwave and add the ¼ cup of milk.
 Stir with a fork then add the egg and stir again until well mixed.

 Add the milk mixture to the well in the center of the flour.
 Add the very warm tap water to the well then stir to combine.
 Continue stirring until all flour is incorporated.
-Cover the dough and place in refrigerator overnight, 8-16 hours.
+Cover the dough rightly with plastic wrap and place in refrigerator overnight, 8-16 hours.

 Generously butter four 3x6-inch loaf pans and set them aside.
 (Alternatively, you could use two 8x5-inch loaf pans.)